 From egg hatch to egg production, queens take at least two years to start a colony.
 In Europe, Myrmica rubra produces two types of brood characterized by the time necessary to mature.
-Rapid brood develops in the year that it is laid, but a slower brood will overwinter as third instar larvae and mature to adulthood the following year [Elmes el al.1998, Elmes el al. 1999].
+Rapid brood develops in the year that it is laid, but a slower brood will overwinter as third instar larvae and mature to adulthood the following year (Elmes et al.1998, Elmes et al. 1999).

 Figure 4.
 Workers of the European fire ant, Myrmica rubra Linnaeus, gathering and protecting various larval instars after the nest was disturbed.
 Photograph by H.A.
 Arevalo, University of Maine.